ares-b/blog/_posts/2021-11-09-spark-core-concepts.md

 ## Logical Planning

-Logical planning (c.f figure above) is the first step for the creation of the logical plan. it describes computation on data without defining how to these computations are done physically (it does not specify join algorithms for example).
+Logical planning (c.f figure above) is the first step for the creation of the logical plan. it describes computation on data without defining how these computations are done physically (it does not specify join algorithms for example).

 <p align="center">